 Each resident is given a printer account, which automatically bills for usage and can be accessed by a personal code issued by the College Office.

-For residents safety and convenience the College provides a shuttle bus service to transport students back from the University.
-The shuttles leave the University at 6pm, 9pm and 11pm.
+The College also provides a shuttle bus service to transport students back from the University.
+The shuttles leave the University at 6.00pm, 9.10pm and 11.00pm.

 Dunedin has an excellent bus service with discounts offered for students.
 The local bus stop is called 'Gardens' and is located opposite Pet Planet on Bank Street and the last bus home from the central city is 11.15pm nightly.

 If you bring a car, motorbike or scooter you must register it at the College Office as soon as possible after your arrival.
 You will be issued with a Salmond parking permit.
 There are specified student car parks within the College grounds.